mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Accessibility is functionality that has been designed to aid usage by the visually impaired.

 Accessibility behaviour can be customized in the control by overriding certain virtual methods.
 An example is `OnAccessibilityTouch`.
-Touch events are delivered differently in Accessibility mode.
+Touch events are delivered differently in 'Accessibility' mode.
 `OnAccessibilityTouch` should be overridden if some special behaviour is required when these touch events are received.